Huang Poren: Confucianism

-During the 1970s, Huang Poren's father, Huang Mingde, had a successful wood carving industry and huge export volume.
+During the 1970s, Huang Poren's father, Huang Mingde, had a successful wood carving business and huge export volume.
 As a major wood carving factory in Taiwan, the factory employed more than 100 craftsmen to produce wood handicrafts during peak seasons.
 Huang Mingde expected his son Huang Poren to inherit the family business, but Huang Poren preferred artistic creation to wood handicraft production, resulting in years of differences between the father and son.
 In 2005, Huang Poren fully expressed his ideas through his series of works, The Dog's Notes.
 Although he and his father held different viewpoints, he highly values family interaction.
 He focused on mending his family relationship before pursuing his personal ambition, and some of his works in The Dog's Notes strongly convey enlightenment and morality.
 After World War II, with the recovery of the global economy, prosperity and focus on human rights, the hard work of the previous generation is often reciprocated with the disregard, self-centeredness, mockery and impiety of the next generation.
 In The Dog's Notes, Huang Poren added the quality of loyalty and kindness to purify the human heart and create positive influence.